mfunyu/malloc/.github/README.md

   Name | Details
   :--:|:--
-  MallocShowHeap | show detailed heap at the end of the execution MallocShowAbbr | show abbriviated heap log at the end of the execution MallocDebug | log each call to each `malloc` `free` `realloc` `calloc` function MallocHelp | show availiable environment variables and quick explanations
+  MallocShowHeap | show detailed heap log and freelists at the end of the execution MallocShowAbbr | show abbriviated heap log and freelists at the end of the execution MallocShowFree | show freelists at the end of the execution MallocDebug | log each call to each `malloc` `free` `realloc` `calloc` function MallocHelp | show availiable environment variables and quick explanations